 Are Weight Loss Pills Safe?

-After addressing the question "Do weight loss pills work?", another important consideration arises: "Are weight loss pills safe?"
+After answering the question "Do weight loss pills work?", another important question arises: "Are weight loss pills safe?"

 Don't be surprised to discover that manufacturers of weight loss pills rarely carry out studies on people to see the effectiveness and safety of their formula.
 If there are, these are more likely short-term studies done on a small number of people who used their product.
 We recommend that you choose a reputable weight loss pill manufacturer who has conducted a large long-term study on its safety and effectiveness.